recommenders-team/recommenders/tests/README.md

 * `submit_groupwise_azureml_pytest.py`: this script uses parameters in the workflow yml to set up the AzureML environment for testing using the AzureML SDK.
 * `run_groupwise_pytest.py`: this script uses pytest to run the tests of the libraries and notebooks.
 This script runs in an AzureML workspace with the environment created by the script above.
-* `test_groups.py`: this script defines groups of tests.
+* `test_groups.py`: this script defines the groups of tests.
 If the tests are part of the unit tests, the total compute time of each group should be less than 15min.
 If the tests are part of the nightly builds, the total time of each group should be less than 35min.

 ## How to create tests